-The district maintains the electronic mail system, which is open to all staff.
+The district maintains Exchange, the electronic mail system, which is open to all staff.
 This service provides easy access to District Technology technicians, vendors and other departments throughout the district.
-For the 2009/10 school year, our district will migrate off of BBS and to Outlook 2007 for their email communications district-wide.

 Technology Support will continue to expand their portal presence to include resources, troubleshooting tips, hardware and software standards, hardware and software pricing and network information.